Book cover

 Context: Suppose we are implementing a payroll system.
 In this system, we have an Employee class with two subclasses: PublicEmployee and CorporateEmployee.

-Problem: We intend to define a template for salary calculation in the base class Employee, which can then be inherited by its subclasses.
-Thus, these subclasses would only need to adapt the salary calculation template to their specifics.
-In fact, only the subclasses know exactly all the details related to computing an employee’s salary.
+Problem: We intend to define a template for salary calculation in the base class Employee, which can be inherited by its subclasses.
+Furthermore, the subclasses should be able to adapt this template to their specific requirements.
+In fact, only the subclasses know the precise details related to computing an employee’s salary.

-Solution: The Template Method design pattern solves the problem we’ve stated.
-It specifies how to implement the template of an algorithm in an abstract class, let’s call it X, but leaves some steps or methods pending.
-These methods are implemented in the subclasses of X. In summary, a Template Method allows subclasses to customize an algorithm without changing its principal structure, which is defined in the base class.
+Solution: The Template Method design pattern address the problem we’ve stated.
+It specifies how to implement the template of an algorithm in an abstract class, which we’ll call X, while deferring some steps or methods for implementation in the subclasses of X. In summary, a Template Method allows subclasses to customize an algorithm without changing its fundamental structure, which is defined in the base class.

-An example of a Template Method for our problem is shown below:
+Here’s an example of a Template Method for our problem:

 abstract class Employee {